Miguel-Angel-Martin/vizBox/frontend/README.md

 - Run `npm run test:single` to execute the unit tests only once.

-- Run `npm run test:single` to execute the unit tests only once.

 - Run `npm run coverage` to create a test coverage report for your unit tests.
 - Run `npm run coverage:show` and open `http://localhost:8080/docs` to show the created coverage report.

 ### Running end-to-end tests

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `yarn run start`.

 ### Linting